Last Updated on February 2, 2021 by melissanreynolds

 We got through all of this and at about four months I realised that there was no trepidation about having to feed him and no pain!
-We nursed exclusively until he started solids and were still going at 9.5 months (August 2019).
-I have no end date in mind.
-We will see how it goes.
+We nursed exclusively until he started solids and continued until he was 13 months old.

 My tips for nursing with Fibromyalgia are what most nursing women are told:

 - Try to rest as much as you can – lying down when you nurse baby is a great way to catch some rest.
 You can also do a 5 or 10 minute meditation while you are nursing.